10 Common Questions About Bariatric Surgery

 - Body mass index (BMI) of 40 or higher

-- BMI of 35-40 including health issues caused by obesity like type 2 diabetes, high blood pressure, high cholesterol, heart problems, lung problems, kidney difficulties, and sleep apnea
+- BMI of 35-40 including health issues caused by obesity like type 2 diabetes (check Gastric Sleeve And Diabetes), high blood pressure, high cholesterol, heart problems, lung problems, kidney difficulties (Gastric Bypass and Kidney Stones), and sleep apnea

 Roux-en-Y Gastric Bypass - The idea is to cause caloric restriction by decreasing the size of the stomach while also causing nutrient malabsorption due to part of the stomach and first section of the small intestine (duodenum) being bypassed for the outcome of weight loss.